-The registered manager had overall responsibility for the management and clinical leadership of the practice.
+The principal dentist had overall responsibility for the management of the practice, supported by a clinical lead at the practice.
 The practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.